apache/spark/docs/sql-programming-guide.md

 * `initialize(StructObjectInspector)` in `GenericUDTF` is not supported yet.
 Spark SQL currently uses a deprecated interface `initialize(ObjectInspector[])` only.
 * `configure` (`GenericUDF`, `GenericUDTF`, and `GenericUDAFEvaluator`) is a function to initialize functions with `MapredContext`, which is inapplicable to Spark.
-But, Spark SQL does not use `MapredContext` internally.
 * `close` (`GenericUDF` and `GenericUDAFEvaluator`) is a function to release associated resources.
   Spark SQL does not call this function when tasks finish.
 * `reset` (`GenericUDAFEvaluator`) is a function to re-initialize aggregation for reusing the same aggregation.